 10 City Indicate the city in which the Conference is proposed to be held and why that has been chosen.
-Where the location is not settled, indicate the cities or regions under consideration.
+Where the location is not cottlad indicate the sition or regions under Where the location is not settled, indicate the cities or regions under consideration.
 11 Venue Provide details of the proposed venue for the closed session and the characteristics that make it suitable.
 If a public event is planned for another venue please provide details.
-12 Accessibility Describe the accessibility of the city for international travellers (i.e. closest domestic and international airports, available ground transportation).
+If particular venues are named for the closed session or public event, indicate whether availability is assured or if a tentative booking has been made.
+12 Accessibility Describe the accessibility of the city for international travellers.
+For example, list the closest domestic and international airports, and describe the airline and ground transportation options.
 Also confirm that the venue will be accessible for people with disabilities.
 13 Accommodation Describe the general availability of hotel accommodation at convenient distance to the proposed meeting venues.
 Organisers should, where possible, ensure that there are reasonable-cost accommodation options.
-14 Personal safety Provide information on the general situation in the country in terms of political stability and respect for human rights and general assurances regarding the personal safety of delegates in the proposed venue city.
-L sarcty of accedates in the proposed venue tity.
+14 Personal safety Provide information on the general situation in the country in terms of political stability and general assurances regarding the personal safety of delegates in the proposed venue city.
+15. Human rights Provide information on the general situation in the country in terms of respect for human rights.
+Hosting the Conference in a country with a poor human rights record may affect the Conference's reputation and the willingness of member authorities and individual delegates to attend.
+Assurances are sought in relation to the freedom for presenters to speak critically during the Conference without repercussions